Compensation in Energy Arbitration

 Other alternatives to DCF

-Other valuation methods have also been applied by tribunals in circumstances where a DCF approach was considered inappropriate.
+Other valuation methods have also been applied by tribunals in circumstances where DCF or market-valuation approaches were considered inappropriate.
 For example, in Rusoro v.
-Venezuela, the tribunal held that the best approach to determining the FMV of expropriated gold mines was a weighted combination of three methodologies.
+Venezuela,the tribunal held that the best approach to determining the FMV of expropriated gold mines was a weighted combination of three methodologies.
 The first was described as the ‘maximum market value’, in effect, the enterprise value of the assets at their peak, prior to the measures taken by Venezuela.
 Noting that this value was reached only for a very short period, three years prior to the date of expropriation, the tribunal gave it a 25 per cent weighting.
 The second was the book value of Rusoro’s assets on the last day of the quarter in which the expropriation took place.
 Noting that this did not reflect the increase in gold prices between the investment and expropriation, nor Rusoro’s development of the mining properties, the tribunal gave this value a 25 per cent weighting.
 Finally, the tribunal gave a 50 per cent weighting to what was described as the adjusted investment valuation, which was derived by adjusting the original investment consideration for the increase in the price of gold and value of gold producing companies.

 The valuation date, namely the date on which the market value of a claimant’s assets is established for purposes of determining compensation, may have a significant impact on quantum.
 In energy arbitration in particular, the date on which a party’s investment is valued may be of critical importance given the price volatility that has characterised energy markets in recent years.